johnschriner/chan-b/README.md

 -Added a corpus of all text from the front page in 2015-07

 The purpose of this project is to scrape a forum for use in corpus linguistics research.
-By looking at use of language (on an image board!) we can see trends (summer trends), topical discussion, repetitive themes, etc.
+By looking at use of language (on an image board!) we can see trends, topical discussion, repetitive themes, etc.

 The html output is a balance of readability (for limited context) and ease of using in NLTK.
 Some html tags are still present and can be edited from the html.